Siphon880gh/devbrain/Web Development - Full Stack and More!/Developer - Full-Stack (CSS, HTML, Javascript, NodeJS, React, PHP, Python, and more!)/1. Basics (2008) - Javascript ES5, CSS3, Bootstrap, HTML5/js/paradigms/Observable - Observer - Subscriber.md

 ## Dev - JS Observables, Observers, Subscribers

-<<Â Does JS have observables and subscribers and observers?
+<< Does JS have observables and subscribers and observers?
 Or do I need to do setInterval to implement it?